roschwarz/hydi/README.md

 the count data obtained from the individual sequencing runs in a specific order.

 The first line is a header line with column descriptions and sample identifiers.
 Each of the following lines represents a single CpG in the genome.
-The first three fields of each line specifiy the coordinates of the CpG.
+The first three fields of each line specify the coordinates of the CpG.

 All following fields contain the count data. **For each sample, there are four fields**, i.e. two for each sequencing run: